goddessanime/Legal/polices/privacy.md

-You may contact us by email at withervt@gmail.om.
+You may contact us by email at withervt@gmail.com.